TheMody/GeneDiffusion/README.md

 # Genetic Diffusion

-The Repository for Generating synthetic gentics data with Diffusion Models.
+The Repository for generating synthetic genetics data with Diffusion Models.

 ## Abstract